There is no greater frustration than watching your baby suffer and not being able to help her.

 How to help a fussy baby

 To help a fussy baby, start by making sure that her immediate environment is not loading her tiny body with toxins that make her suffer.
-Choosing a solid wood crib (and other nursery furniture) is your best bet for avoiding toxic VOCs in her breathing space.
+Choosing a solid wood crib (and other nursery furniture) is the first step for avoiding toxic VOCs in her breathing space.

 When it comes to babies, cutting corners can have an immense impact on their immediate and long-term health and wellbeing.